-- 4.1 United Kingdom policyholders with claims arising under a valid insurance policy and who meet the eligibility criteria of the Financial Services Compensation Scheme ("FSCS") operated in the United Kingdom may apply for compensation under that Scheme.
-I and my team have cooperated and worked closely with the FSCS to identify, quantify and process claims and enable eligible policyholders to make claims upon the Scheme.
-To obtain compensation, the policyholder is required to assign 100% of their claim to the FSCS and the FSCS has therefore become the single largest insurance creditor of the Lemma estate. - 4.2 Defence solicitor's costs incurred by me in relation to the defence of claims against FSCS eligible policyholders also attract compensation.
-As these solicitors were engaged by me as Liquidator, they were paid in the early stages of the liquidation as an expense of the liquidation.
-A claim was then submitted for payment of 90% of these costs by the FSCS to the estate.
-To allow streamlining of the process in the later stages of the liquidation I agreed with the FSCS that eligible claim costs would be met directly by the FSCS.
+- 4.1 United Kingdom policyholders with claims arising under a valid insurance policy and who met the eligibility criteria of the Financial Services Compensation Scheme ("FSCS") operated in the United Kingdom were able to apply for compensation under that Scheme.
+My team and I have cooperated and worked closely with the FSCS to identify, quantify and process claims and enable eligible policyholders to make claims upon the Scheme.
+To obtain compensation, the policyholder is required to assign 100% of their claim to the FSCS and the FSCS has therefore become the single largest insurance creditor of the Lemma estate. - 4.2 Defence solicitor's costs incurred by me in relation to the defence of claims against FSCS eligible policyholders also attracted compensation.
+Initially as these solicitors were engaged by the Liquidator, the costs were paid as an expense of the liquidation, with a claim for payment of 90% of these costs submitted and met by the FSCS.
+To allow streamlining of the process in the later stages of the liquidation it was agreed with the FSCS that eligible claim costs would be met directly by the FSCS.